thelongcommute/robot_controllers/README.md

 # robot_controllers

-cv_pid.py is a state machine.

 <h1>States</h1>

-0: rospy.get_time() seems unreliable during the first few seconds until the world loads.
-Wait for 10s (not actually 10 in simulation)<br>
-1: position the robot parallel to the outer line by turning for 3s.<br>
-2: PID control<br>
-3: Red line has been detected.
-Stop and detect for pedestrian.<br>
-4: Pedestrian has crossed and the robot is moving straight.
-When the red line is detected go back to pid control state<br>
+state 0: wait 10s for everything to load state 1: turn for 3s to move next to the outer line state 2: PID control off the outerline of outer ring state 3: Red line detected.
+Wait for pedestrian state 4: Move robot straight until red line detected again: state -> 2 state 5: Left PID for cornering the outer line of the inner ring,
+         used for initial cornering as well as after vehicle has passed state 6: Stop and wait until the vehicle has been detected state 7: wait for 3 seconds after the vehicle is detected, then state 6 -> 5 state 8: Left PID for inner line of inner ring.
+Look for parked cars state 9: Parked car has been detected, move straight for 3.5s, then state 9 -> 8